Are you confused and unfulfilled in your relationship? It's not too late to be happy together! Get personal advice and guidance at CoupleWise.com.

 Instead of my usual list of tips, I’m focusing on one idea in this blog post: how to change your heart so you can forgive him.
 Every point in this article is about softening and opening your heart so you can find the forgiveness that will set you free from heartache, pain, and bitterness.

-4 Key Steps to Forgiving Him After He Broke Your Heart
+Forgiving Him After He Broke Your Heart

 I used to rely on self-help books and psychological strategies for forgiving people.
 I thought I’d find the secret for forgiveness in “mind control” strategies or my own will.
 I was wrong!
 I’ve now learned that from my heart springs everything good, bad, big, little, happy, sad.
 And I’m not the master of my heart, nor can I change it by myself.